SriMani-7/java-playground/README.md

 The repository is organized into multiple modules, each containing well-documented projects for exploration and practice.
 These modules are designed to provide a comprehensive learning experience, allowing users to delve into different aspects of Java development at their own pace.

 ### 1. Guess the number 🤔

 The game randomly generates a target number, and the player needs to guess the correct number within a certain number of attempts.

-<video src="guess%2Farts%2Fscreen-record.mp4" height="250px"></video>
+### 2. Tic Tac Toe ⭕✖️⭕

+Tic Tac Toe is a classic game that can be implemented using Java Swing.
+In this game, two players take turns placing their respective marks (either X or O) on a 3x3 grid.
+The objective of the game is to get three of your marks in a row, either horizontally, vertically, or diagonally.

 ## Getting Started